Getting started with Arduino Cloud for Business

 In the next sections, you will learn more about Shared Space features and functionalities.

-If you are the owner of more than one Shared Space, or you have been invited into a Shared Space by another user, you can switch to other Shared Spaces at any time using the corresponding menu.
+If you are the owner of more than one Shared Space or have been invited into a Shared Space by another user, you can switch to other Shared Spaces at any time using the corresponding menu.

-Move your mouse over the Space-Selector, which you can find at the top right-hand corner, and click on it.
+Move your mouse over the account button, which you can find at the top left-hand corner, and click on it.
 All the Spaces you have access to will be listed there.

-The Space-Selector shows you at any time which Space you are currently working on, in this case, Arduino PRO.
-To switch to another Space, simply select the Space you would like to work on.
+The Space-Selector shows you which space you are currently working on at any time, in this case, Test.
+To switch to another Space, select the space you would like to work on.

-To change the current settings of your Shared Space, navigate to the General Settings tab using the sidebar.
+To change the current settings of your Shared Space, navigate to the Space Settings tab using the sidebar.

-There you will find multiple options to customize your Shared Space, including:
+There, you will find multiple options to customize your Shared Space:

 The Arduino Cloud for Business plan allows you to create and manage one Shared Space and one Private Space.
 If you need additional Spaces, you have to purchase a new Arduino Cloud plan.
 Check the available plans here.

-To add more members to your Shared Space, use the sidebar to navigate to the Members item under Your space group.
+To add more members to your Shared Space, use the sidebar to navigate to the Manage Members item under Space Settings.